goatoush/inventor-pi/README.md

 ![Humidity Temp Sensor Circuit](images/Humidity%20Temp%20Sensor%20Circuit.jpg)

+A humidity and temperature sensor measures the ambient temperature and air humidity.
+In robotics, temperature sensors are built into most electronic components.
+They can be used for thermal protection, such as to automatically shutdown a robot when temperatures exceed safe limits.
+Did you know that a smartphone has about 8 different temperature sensors in it, measuring screen temperature, back temperature, battery temperature, CPU temperature, etc.?
+Humidity sensors monitor condensation inside a smartphone or smartwatch.

 Create a new file in Thonny, with file name humidity_temp_sensor.py.
 Copy and paste the code below into the file you created.

 ```python